Des terroristes à la retraite: Controversy

-The film set off a very heated controversy known in France as l’Affaire Manouchian about who betrayed Manouchian.
-Signoret as part of her research into Resistance heroines had befriended Lucie Aubrac, whom served as the inspiration for the characters she played in the retro mode films.
+The film set off a heated controversy known in France as l’Affaire Manouchian about who betrayed Manouchian.
+Signoret as part of her research into Resistance heroines had befriended Lucie Aubrac, who served as the inspiration for the characters Signoret played in the retro mode films.
 The friendship between the two women ended over Des terroristes à la retraite, a film that Aubrac hated as much as Signoret loved it.

-When Holban was interviewed by a journalist from the Communist newspaper, L’Humanité, Jean-Pierre Ravery, about the film, Holban stated: "Il me demande amicalement, mais avec insistance, de me prononcer publiquement contre la programmation du film et d’accompagner ainsi d’autres ‘protestations’.
-Malgré quelques réserves que j’avais, après avoir visionné le film j’ai trouvé qu’il était néanmoins bien venu, ne fût-ce que pour contredire la légende selon laquelle les Juifs se seraient laissé emmener comme des moutons dans les fours crématoires.
-Pour cette raison et aussi parce qu’à mes yeux il ne s’agissait plus d’un débat, mais d’un règlement de comptes et de querelles politiques, j’avais refusé de m’en mêler" ("He asks me in a friendly, but emphatic manner, to speak out publicly against the programming of the film and thus to accompany other "protests".
+When Holban was interviewed by a journalist from the Communist newspaper, L’Humanité, Jean-Pierre Ravery, about the film, Holban stated:He asks me in a friendly, but emphatic manner, to speak out publicly against the programming of the film and thus to accompany other "protests".
 Despite some reservations I had, after watching the film I found it nonetheless welcome, if only to contradict the legend that the Jews allowed themselves to be taken like sheep into the crematoria.
-For this reason and also because in my eyes it was no longer a debate, but a settling of scores and political quarrels, I refused to get involved").
+For this reason and also because in my eyes it was no longer a debate, but a settling of scores and political quarrels, I refused to get involved.

 The PCF reacted with fury to Holban's neutrality with regards to Des terroristes à la retraite, and chose to condemn him.
 On 15 June 1985, Ravery in a front page story in L’Humanité accused "Roger" (one of the aliases used by Holban) as being the man who betrayed Manouchian.
-On 28 June 1985, the Communist weekly newspaper La Voix de l’Est ran an article that accused "un certain Olivier" ("a certain Oliver"-another of Holban's aliases) as having exaggerated his role in the resistance.
+On 28 June 1985, the Communist weekly newspaper La Voix de l’Est ran an article that accused "un certain Olivier" ("a certain Oliver" - another of Holban's aliases) as having exaggerated his role in the resistance.